Ethics Principles

 Relationship to other documents:

-• Divine Will: Provides the directional compass (seven proxies)
+• Divine Will (Covenant Contract): Provides the directional compass (seven proxies)

 • Master Constraints Manifest: Implements both as Layer 1 and Layer 2 constraints

-• Non-Goals: Defines what we don’t do (boundaries)
+• Non‑Goals: Defines what we do not do

-These work together: Divine Will sets the “why,” Ethics Principles ensure the “how” is sound.
+Divine Will sets the “why.”
+Ethics Principles ensure the “how” is sound.

 1) Core Ethical Commitments (Simple Form)